£

 Chronic lymphocytic leukaemia (CLL) affects your immune system, so even if you don’t need treatment, you’re more likely to get infections.

-If you’re having treatment for CLL, you should contact your hospital team if you have signs of an infection.
+If you’re having treatment for CLL, you should contact your hospital team if you have any symptoms of an infection.
 It’s very important to tell them straight away.
 Not only are infections easier to treat when they’re picked up early, but they can also be life-threatening if they’re left to get a hold.

 If you’re on active monitoring (watch and wait), you may be able to see your GP instead.